Mindinventory/RadarKit/README.md

 </a>

 <p></p>
-Discover the world around you using the RadarKit..!!!
+Discover the world around you..!!!

+The Radar Kit allowing you to locate places, trip neary by you Or it will help you to search out the people around you with the few lines of code..!!!

 ## Preview